 Some would say that a good return on investment is the return of your investment.
 There is a tremendous amount of wisdom in that statement.
 The biggest investing mistakes occur when someone took bigger risks in the hopes of earning better returns, and instead ended up losing most of what they had.

-In order to determine a good return on investment, investors have to keep a realistic idea of what is a win.
+- In order to determine a good return on investment, you have to keep a realistic idea of what is a win.

 1. Speculative Investments

 Let’s start with rule number one: the higher the potential return, the greater the risk.
 Penny stocks make a great example.